 Since the gNB does not receive the L2 Ack for the RRC Connection Suspend, it starts the L2 retransmissions and then enters RRC_INACTIVE state.

-The state mismatch (UE in RRC_CONNECTED, gNB in RRC_INACTIVE) is recovered if a “data inactivity timer” is used in the UE.
+The state mismatch (UE in RRC_CONNECTED, gNB in RRC_INACTIVE) is recovered if a “data inactivity timer” is used in the UE, as in LTE.
 This timer is started when the last data packet is sent/received.
 If the timer expires, the UE enters RRC_IDLE and inform the upper layers about the failure of the RRC connection.

 As in LTE, a “data inactivity timer” is defined.
 The timer is started when the last data packet is sent/received and is used by the UE to transit from RRC_CONNECTED to RRC_IDLE, if expires.
 UE informs the upper layers about the failure of the RRC connection.